micposso/virtual-class-code-of-conduct/README.md

 Please read the "Using Git to Contribute" sections to make edits to this repository and add your language file.

-Currently we need help translating the document into the following languages:
+Currently, we need help translating the document into the following languages:

 - French
 - Italian